Who is an Assessing Officer?

 If the taxpayer changes his city of residence, he should change his jurisdiction by applying to the Income-tax department.

 E.g. Miss Sheetal shifted to Bangalore from Indore due to her new job.
 Her old jurisdiction was Indore.
-However for future correspondence with the Income-tax department, she is required to change her jurisdiction as Bangalore.
+However, for future correspondence with the Income-tax department, she is required to change her jurisdiction to Bangalore.